Hôtel Hannon: Interior

 The architect called on numerous artists for the building's interior and exterior decoration.
-The conception of the furniture (which will return to the house in 2022 with the opening of the museum) and the interior decoration is the work of Émile Gallé and Louis Majorelle.
-Certain frescoes in the smoking room and the stair hall are the work of the painter Paul Albert Baudouin.
+The conception of the furniture (some of which returned to the house in 2023 with the opening of the museum) and the interior decoration is the work of Émile Gallé and Louis Majorelle.
+Certain frescoes in the living room and the stair hall are the work of the painter Paul Albert Baudouin.
 The staircase ironwork is by Pierre Desmedt, and the stained glass the work of Raphaël Évaldre.